How Do Bongs Work, and How Do You Use One?

 Bowl Piece

 The bowl piece is an essential part of your bong.
 This almost funnel-like glass piece holds the dry herb you’re smoking.
 Bowls come in different shapes and sizes depending on your bong’s design, complexity, price, and shape.
-The typical bowl is simply an indented glass with an opening at the bottom.
+The typical bowl is an indented glass with an opening at the bottom.

 Many modern bongs come with in-built glass screens to ensure the flower is not sucked into the bong.
-This does away with the need for metal screens that don’t last long anyway.
+This does away with the need for metal screens that don’t last long.
 Moreover, you can choose the size of the holes in your bowl’s glass screen.
 The smaller the holes are, the harder it is for stuff to get past the small bowl.

 Ash Catcher

-The ash catcher does exactly what its name suggests.
+The ash catcher does precisely what its name suggests.
 It is another glass attachment that helps you catch the ash from your weed.
 This way, ash doesn’t get into your bong water, keeping the smoking experience fresh and enjoyable.

-That said, ash catchers do more than simply catch the ash.
+That said, ash catchers do more than catch the ash.
 Some are designed to help cool the smoke and filter it even further.
 Inhaling cool smoke is better because it protects your throat from dehydration due to heat.

 Down Stem